Managing Cervicogenic Headaches: Assessment and Treatment Tips

 The Solutions

-Most every manual therapist agrees that manipulation is an essential component for managing CGH.
+Most manual therapist agrees that manipulation is an essential component of managing CGH.
 However, as mentioned earlier, the successful long-term resolution of CGH patients often requires a multifaceted approach that includes more than isolated SMT.
 So here are three ancillary tools to help you assess and manage this problem more quickly and completely.

 1. Assessment: Deep Neck Flexors